Augmentation Invariant Manifold Learning: Benefits for Downstream Analysis

-Here $d$ and $d_s$ are the dimensions of $\Mcal$ and $\Ncal_s$. \end{theorem} Here, we write $a\lesssim b$ for two sequences $a$ and $b$ if there exists a constant $C$ such that $a\le C b$.
-Theorem~\ref{thm:convergence} provides the upper bound for the convergence rate of $\hat{h}_X(x)$, $\hat{h}_{\Theta_1(X)}(x)$, and $\hat{h}_{\Theta_2(X)}(x)$.
-These upper bounds are sharp since they match the lower bounds for the flat manifold, i.e., subspace \citep{wang2022self}.
-A comparison between these convergence rates suggests the new data representation can improve the performance of $k$NN, and the data representation in the diffusion map, $\Theta_2(x)$, is a better choice than $\Theta_1(x)$.
+where $\tilde{C}=3C_0 (2L)^{\beta+1}\left(4\kappa/ w_d\right)^{\alpha(\beta+1)/d}c_0^{\alpha(\beta+1)/d}$.
+Here, $w_d$ is the volume of Euclidean ball of unit radius, and $d$ and $d_s$ are the dimensions of $\Mcal$ and $\Ncal_s$. \end{theorem} Theorem~\ref{thm:convergence} provides the upper bound for the convergence rate of $\hat{h}_X(x)$, $\hat{h}_{\Theta_1(X)}(x)$, and $\hat{h}_{\Theta_2(X)}(x)$.
+The rate of these upper bounds are sharp since they match the lower bounds for the flat manifold, i.e., subspace \citep{wang2022self}.
+A comparison between these convergence rates suggests the new data representation can improve the performance of $k$-NN, and the data representation in the diffusion map, $\Theta_2(x)$, is a better choice than $\Theta_1(x)$ because $\Theta_2(x)$ can better preserve the metric on the manifold than $\Theta_1(x)$. $N_0$ in Theorem~\ref{thm:convergence} represents the minimal number of eigenfunctions that can locally recover the geometry of the underlying manifold. $N_0$ depends on the manifold's dimension, volume, and geometric bound in a complex form \citep{portegies2016embeddings}, but we can expect a larger $N_0$ when the dimension and curvature of the manifold are larger.